-Plan investments in pooled separate accounts and the Guaranteed Income Fund are managed by PRIAC, and mutual funds and common stock by PBT, both of whom are trustees (as defined in the Plan).
-The Plan also invests in the common stock of Holdings, which is the parent of the Company.
-Transactions with PRIAC, PBT, the Company and Holdings qualify as party-in-interest transactions.
+Plan investments in pooled separate accounts and the Guaranteed Income Fund are managed by PRIAC, which is the Plan's record keeper of assets.
+The Plan also invests in the common stock of Holdings, which is the parent of the Plan Sponsor.
+Transactions with PRIAC, PBT (the Trustee), the Plan Sponsor and Holdings qualify as party-in-interest transactions.